Minecraft Java's Controversial Feature: 1.19.10

 However, the case review can only be submitted if your account has an active enforcement of over 24 hours, and was issued within the last 12 months.
 This was specifically written at the bottom of their Community Standards page.
 The community standards are also the general rule they’ve implemented when playing and using their online services such as featured servers on Bedrock and Realms.

-In the same article, they said that the reporting players are responsible for the reports they submit.
+This update can have some large implications for Server hosts and server owners, In the same article, they said that the reporting players are responsible for the reports they submit.
 Therefore, intentionally submitting incorrect reports, excessively sending irrelevant reports, or abusing the system can lead to actions taken on the reporter.

 This could be a good counter action for those looking to abuse and ban other players for their own personal gain, and potentially scare those who are aiming to abuse it from the get-go.

 It seems the community is split in half about the new feature.
 Some say that it is actually good and can now prevent those predators and scammers from further causing damage.
 Others say that this will be the downfall of the game thanks to possible incorrect actions taken and potentially destroying server communities.